the-anna-project/annad/doc/concept/connection.md

 information efficiently.
 The wrong data structures will cause huge amounts of data or cause high latency for business logic tasks.
 The following data structure design aims to be efficient and fast while meeting the requirements of Anna's business logic.
-We use key-value pairs to store data and describe relations between objects where possible because of simplicity and speed.
+Note that the following documentation does not aim to track a complete list of all data structures used for the Anna project.
+We only try to document the most important key-value pairs to transport ideas.
+It might happen that some information are missing.
+In this case the missing information should be added below.
+Anyway, we use key-value pairs to store data and describe relations between objects where possible because of simplicity and speed.
 The notation of the described data structures reads as follows.